janEntikan/panda3d-docs/programming/networking/distributed/distributed-smooth-node.rst

 :meth:`.DistributedSmoothNode.activateSmoothing(smoothing, prediction)`

-The activateSmoothing method will tell the instance of the SmoothNode to enable or disable smoothing of the movement on other connected clients.
+The activate_smoothing method will tell the instance of the SmoothNode to enable or disable smoothing of the movement on other connected clients.
 They will see the player move rather seamlessly instead of a choppy placement every few frames, dependent on how fast the network connection is.
 Though, even if